johnwils/setup-meteor/README.md

 # setup-meteor

-This is a clone of https://github.com/meteorengineer/setup-meteor with updated npm packages, the latest github checkout version and node version matching the latest meteor release.
+This is a clone of https://github.com/meteorengineer/setup-meteor with updated npm packages and the latest github checkout version.

 This action sets up meteor environment for use in actions.